devdogfish/etpzp-sms/README.md

 - Admin Dashboard with statistics
 - Make sure you don't pass in undefined values into the database, you should always convert them to `null` instead
-- Optimize languages by having only one dedicated namespace + TranslationsProvider for each page.

 ## Questions

 - Do we want to clear settings localstorage on logout and should that be displayed immediately?
 - Any advice on the colors?
 Should I add an empty profile color as default?
 - Should I keep the reply-all button to only insert the recipients, or should it also insert sender subject and body?
 - Should I keep the option to change the sender?
 This would also influence the message-display component

 ## Database

 Deleting all tables

 #### Deleting all tables